emer-oleary/skeleton-editing/README.md

 ## 🧩 Notes & Tips

 * 🧠 **Axis order:** TIFF = `[Z, Y, X]`; Spatial graph = `[x, y, z]`.
 Index carefully to avoid flipped outputs.
-* ⚡ **Distance maps:** Prefer Euclidean EDT for precision; Chamfer CDT for speed.
 * 🎯 **Reslice tuning:**
   * Collapsed vessels → `subvolume_edge_size_cdm_factor ≈ 5–8`
   * Round vessels → `≈ 2–5`
-* 🪶 **Performance:** Use coarse-to-fine reslice search or local PCA to reduce runtime.

 ## 🧾 Citation

 If you use this toolkit in academic work, please cite your project and link to this repository.

-## 🪪 License

-MIT License (recommended).
-Free for academic and non-commercial use.